palmskog/fitch/README.md

 Building Coq definitions and proofs
 -----------------------------------

-Make sure the `ott` program is in the `PATH`, and Ott's Coq auxiliary library has been installed in Coq's `user-contrib` library directory.
-One easy way to install Ott and its Coq library is via [OPAM](http://opam.ocaml.org/doc/Install.html):
+Make sure Ott's Coq auxiliary library has been installed in Coq's `user-contrib` library directory.
+One easy way to install Ott and its Coq library is via [opam](http://opam.ocaml.org/doc/Install.html):
 ```
 opam repo add coq-released https://coq.inria.fr/opam/released
-opam install ott coq-ott
+opam install coq-ott
 ```
 Then, run `make`.
 This will compile the Coq syntax and relational definitions and check all proofs.

 Building HOL4 definitions and proofs
 ------------------------------------

-Make sure the `ott` program is in the `PATH`.
-Then, run `make hol`.
+Run `make hol`.
 This will compile the HOL4 syntax and relational definitions and check all proofs.

 Building the OCaml checkers
 ---------------------------